-Blueberries have shown to have the highest concentration of antioxidants of any fruit that has been studied.
+Blueberries have been shown to have the highest concentration of antioxidants of any fruit studied.
 One-half cup of blueberries has as much antioxidant power as five servings of carrots, peas, apples, broccoli, or squash.
 Blueberries offer protection from oxidative stress in the heart — as well as the brain.

-One clinical trial that attracted media attention used a concentrated form of blueberry juice – high in anthocyanidins.
+One clinical trial that attracted media attention used a concentrated blueberry juice high in anthocyanidins.
 The trial involved 26 healthy adults aged between 65 and 77.
 Half of the people drank concentrated blueberry juice each day for 12 weeks.
 The blueberry concentrate was equal to eating 230 grams of whole blueberries daily.
-The other half of the volunteers drank a placebo drink that had a blackcurrant taste but no anthocyanidins.
+The other half of the volunteers drank a placebo drink with a blackcurrant taste but no anthocyanidins.

 After 12 weeks, people drinking blueberry juice showed improvements in cognitive function, blood flow to the brain, and activation of brain areas linked with cognitive function.
 There was also evidence suggesting an improvement in working memory.

-High in vitamin K, broccoli is known to enhance brain power and improve cognitive function.
+Broccoli is high in vitamin K and is known to enhance brain power and improve cognitive function.
 Researchers at Dundee University in Scotland found that sulforaphane, a chemical found in broccoli, can help keep the brain sharp and fight the deterioration of brain cells that cause Alzheimer’s disease.

 According to another study, lutein, a pigment found in green vegetables like broccoli, helps preserve crystallized intelligence by protecting the neurons in the brain.
 Intelligence can be categorized into two types: fluid and crystallized.
 Fluid intelligence is your ability to solve new problems without help from prior knowledge.
 Crystallized intelligence, on the other hand, is your problem-solving ability stemming from years of experience.